municipio-se/municipio-bundle-standard/README.md

 # Municipio Bundle Standard

-Bundled plugins for a standard setup of Wordpress with Municipio
+Bundled plugins for a standard setup of Wordpress with Municipio.

 ## Main plugins